-Three-dimensional CAD software: This software allows Dr. Jon & Dr. Jake to examine the tooth from every angle.
+Three-dimensional CAD software: This software allows Dr. Jake to examine the tooth from every angle.
 It is the closest possible thing to holding the tooth in the hands and rotating it.

 Milling device: This unit actually manufactures the custom restoration from the specifications entered into the computer.
 A ceramic block that best resembles the existing tooth color is chosen and placed into the unit.
-Within minutes, the milling device produces the restoration Dr. Jon or Dr. Jake designed.
+Within minutes, the milling device produces the restoration Dr. Jake designed.

 What does a CEREC® restoration procedure involve?

 The first step in the procedure is to prepare the tooth.
-Dr. Jon or Dr. Jake remove all tooth decay and create a divergent occlusal axial wall, to make the opening of the tooth wider than the base.
+Dr. Jake will remove all tooth decay and create a divergent occlusal axial wall, to make the opening of the tooth wider than the base.
 Next, an optical impression is made.
 Images are formulated with the CEREC® camera.
 CEREC® optical imaging utilizes an infrared wavelength.

 The image is transposed onto the computer screen.
-It is here that Dr. Jon & Dr. Jake are able to view the tooth from every angle and design the final restoration.
+It is here that Dr. Jake is able to view the tooth from every angle and design the final restoration.
 When the design is complete, it is transmitted to the milling unit.
 A block of ceramic that matches the color of the teeth is selected.
 This ensures that the restoration will be almost invisible.

 Within 15 minutes, the full crown, onlay, overlay, or veneer is complete.
 The restoration is made of compressed, rather than laboratory-layered, porcelain.
 This enhances strength and durability.